juanestragon/RocketTracker/README.md

 Change the PacketSendRate to a valid value between 1-120, I recommend 10, and make sure you put the same value in the app's setting so it measures the data correctly.

 You must set the player name so it finds you in the game.
-You can check whether it works or not going to free training, if the *Match not found* changes to *Free training* it is working just fine.
+You can check whether it works or not by going to free training.
+If the **"Match not found"** changes to **"Free training"**, it means it's working just fine.
 It only detects a player if the name was changed before the game started, so you cannot track other people in the game.

 ## More